 IANOS Business Layer represents the Island Energy Planning and Transition Suite (IEPT) Toolkit.
 The toolkit's main focus is to assist all the stakeholders to develop an effective renewable energy portfolio and decarbonization plan.
 This layer includes all the components that are needed to boost new collaborative sustainable investments and promote co-ownership of assets, provide Life Cycle Assessment (LCA) analysis to optimize environmental costs and act as long-term decision-making aggregator.
-In conclusion the business layer reflects IANOS business models and its general business logic.
+In conclusion, the business layer reflects IANOS business models and its general business logic.

-3.1.1 LCA/LCC Toolkit - VERIFY
+3.1.1 VERIFY-D platform tool (LCA and LCC module)

-The VERIFY component belongs to the Island Energy Planning and Transition Suite (IEPT) of IANOS.
-The VERIFY tool will perform environmental and cost assessment of the proposed implemented RE technologies in the islands as well as of the storage devices:
+The VERIFY-D platform tool belongs to the Island Energy Planning and Transition Suite (IEPT) of IANOS.
+The VERIFY-D tool will perform life cycle environmental and cost assessment of the proposed implemented RE technologies in the islands as well as of the storage devices:

-The Lifecycle Assessment (LCA) evaluates parameters such as
+The Lifecycle Assessment (LCA) evaluates parameters such as:

-- a) Energy savings due to the implementation of the IANOS interventions - b) Reduced fossil fuel consumption

-- c) Reduced Greenhouse Gas Emissions - d) Primary Energy Demand and Consumption
+- a) Energy savings due to the implementation of the IANOS interventions - b) Reduced fossil fuel consumption - c) Reduced Greenhouse Gas Emissions - d) Primary Energy Demand and Consumption assessment

-The Lifecycle Cost (LCC) assessment evaluates the direct, indirect, internal, and external costs of the implemented technologies at all stages during a project's lifetime (capital, operation and maintenance and end-of-life costs).
+The Lifecycle Cost (LCC) module is part of the VERIFY-D platform dedicated to evaluate the direct, indirect, internal, and external costs of the implemented technologies at all stages during a project's lifetime (capital, operation and maintenance and end-of-life costs).